morse-simulator/morse/doc/morse/morse.rst

 Simulation supervision
 ++++++++++++++++++++++

-Besides components-specific services and data stream (documented on component's own documentation page), MORSE provides a set of *supervision services* that may be used to remotely control the global behaviour of the simulator:
+Besides component-specific services and data stream (documented on each component's own documentation page), MORSE provides a set of *supervision services* that may be used to remotely control the global behaviour of the simulator: